Nelson69/izip/README.md

-# izip
+# izip  Brotli based gzip replacement

-Brotli based gzip replacement
+Similar to gzip but using a more compressive algorthim.